 I accept both adult & child portrait commissions.
-I am a Melbourne based artist and prefer to take my own photographs, however this does not exclude interested parties from elsewhere.
-Please contact me (firstname.lastname@example.org) for more information.
+I am a Melbourne based artist, however this does not exclude interested parties from elsewhere as I work from photographs.

 The Bird's Gallery, Melbourne, Australia

 This body of work explores the small moments in which the individual feels connected, either to another, or to a specific site.

 An exhibition in two geographically separate locations.
 Upstairs@Bamboo (JHB) & DUT Gallery (Durban)